Your Celebration Radio Network

 It has been said that young children are like wet cement.
 Whatever falls on them leaves an impression.
 To that end, Miss Debbie encourages young listeners to learn God’s Word.
 Many young listeners win prizes by calling and reciting verses they have memorized.
 A “Scripture Memory List” with categories like, “Guard Your Heart,” “Doing,” and 38 others, encourages knowing and growing with Jesus.
 Sensing the Love of Christ.

 It is amazing how the voices of children can speak to the heart of an adult.
 Their voices are heard in the cab of the big eighteen-wheeler, compelling men like Jerry to call in and share: “I was crying when I heard the story of the adopted girl on your program today.
 Have you ever seen a 53-year-old man cry?”
 Meanwhile, a 91-year-old in Yuma wears a headset in her bedroom so she can listen to young children on TreeHouse One.
 Steven, an inmate serving life at Ironwood State Prison, near Blythe, California writes “I hang on every word. . .you do not know what this signal means to me”

 Obviously, our ministry philosophy emphasizes a relationship with our listeners.
-Through the challenges we have faced, mountains we have had to climb, it's our listeners who have been faithful through and through; praying and supporting this ministry for over 30 years.
+Through the challenges, we have faced, and mountains we have had to climb, it's our listeners who have been faithful through and through; praying and supporting this ministry for nearly 40 years.
 Working together, it is exciting to know that the signal that goes out can change a life for eternity- God says His Word will not return void.
 We appreciate Pastor Tatham’s favorite verse: